BttrDrgn/GBDK_Template/README.md

 # Cloning
 - Cloning this project is simple.
   - `git clone https://github.com/BttrDrgn/GBDK_Template.git`
+  - Or just click that `↓ Code` button and download as zip, unzip in your specified location.

 # Usage
 - You WILL need GBDK setup wherever you want.
 Default path is `C:\\gbdk\\`.